FluffyKas/study-cards/README.md

 - added more filter options: search tags for categories
 - answered some questions

 PLANS: While my code for the filter tags works as it is, it's a bit lengthy.
 I need to shorten it next time.
 I'll also need to make the RESET button slightly different than the others.
+I'll also add a footer section.